-Creating and sending customized email messages with LISTSERV Maestro is a multistep procedure.
-Some of the steps can be done at any time during the process of defining an email job, and other steps are dependent on the completion of previous steps.
+reating and sending customized email messages with LISTSERV Maestro is a multi-step procedure.
+Some of the steps can be done at any time during the process, and other steps are dependent on the completion of previous steps.

 - A new job is started and assigned a title and a job ID. - The message is created and recipients are defined. - Tracking is set up, if desired. - The sender of the message is defined. - Testing takes place. - The message is scheduled for delivery. - Final approval is recorded, and when the scheduled time arrives, the message is delivered. - Delivery and tracking data, if requested, can then be retrieved as messages are received and opened by recipients.